 The holiday season isn’t kind to people who are trying to lose weight — or even just trying to maintain a holding pattern.
 But don’t give up hope.
-I’ve got some strategies to avoiding tipping the scales before New Year’s Eve, and I’d like to share them with you.
+I’ve got some strategies to avoid tipping the scales before New Year’s Eve, and I’d like to share them with you.
 Especially if you’ve been a victim of the “COVID 15.”

 So, in spite of the extra weight I’ve gained from sticking closer to home all spring and summer, I’d like to fit into at least one pair of jeans by the time next spring arrives.
 But it’s not going to be easy.